lukecav/mybooktable/readme.txt

 == Changelog ==

+= 3.0.6 =
+* Updated style packs to properly override buttons on new Beautiful Page Mode
+* Improved frontend display of Sample Chapter and Audio Sample display
+* Minor bug fixes

 = 3.0.5 =
 * Fixed a bug that was causing Quick Edit on books to erase metadata.
 * Fixed a bug that was causing the Amazon Book Importer to fail under certain conditions.